balleromair12/Loan-Default-Prediction/README.md

 0    34291
 1     6110
 ```
+### Handling Class Imbalance with Sampling Techniques

-To address the class imbalance, I used different sampling techniques to handle class imbalance:
+To address the class imbalance in the loan default dataset, several sampling strategies were applied prior to training a Logistic Regression model:
 - RandomOverSampler
 - SMOTE
 - ADASYN
 - RandomUnderSampler

-After running a Logistic Regression model with the different sampling techniques I compared each of the 4 models accuracy, f1-score, recall, and AUC score:

-An example of how the sampler method was used in python is:
+These helped balance the dataset before fitting the logistic regression model.

+#### Example: Using RandomOverSampler in Python

 ```
 from sklearn.linear_model import LogisticRegression